 What are the benefits of Sustainable Aviation Fuel (SAF) compared to fossil jet fuel?

-Sustainable Aviation Fuel (SAF) emits a minimum of 75% less emissions compared to fossil jet fuel, including from production, distribution, transportation and combustion.
-It also reduces other harmful emissions like particulates and sulfur by 90% and 100% respectively.
+Based on our own Life Cycle Analysis, a specific batch of SAF can reduce emissions by 75% or more, compared to fossil jet fuel over its entire life span.
+This includes production, distribution, transportation and combustion.
+It can also reduce other harmful emissions like particulates and sulfur by 90% and 100% respectively.
 These reductions are critical ways to reduce the impact of climate change on our planet.